Electrical outlets are to babies and young children what boobs are to men: irresistible (snort).

 Keep in mind that some retractable covers prevent plugs from fully engaging, which can lead to sparking and overheating with high-power items like vacuums.

 II.
-Occupied Outlet Covers
+Occupied Outlet Covers for Babyproofing

 I didn’t know what else to call these, but for outlets that are already “plugged into” by permanent things like lamps, TVs, etc., the easiest thing is to block them with a piece of furniture to make them inaccessible, even if it means throwing off the symmetry of the room a bit.